-Physics is one of the most fundamental sciences.
-Studying physics is analysing nature to understand how the universe works.
+Physics is one of the most fundamental sciences, it involves analysing nature to understand how the universe works.
 Studying physics in Oxford will equip students with all the tools needed to understand the world around us ranging from very small sub-atomic particles to the large scale structure of the cosmos and everything in between.

-Will Fawcett, DPhil candidate in Particle Physics, reflects on Professor Alberto Vecchio's visit to Pembroke and his inspiring talk on Gravitational Waves.
+Will Fawcett, DPhil candidate in Particle Physics, reflects on Professor Alberto Vecchio's visit to Pembroke.

 Half of the first year course concentrates on giving our students a solid foundation in maths, while at the same time introducing them to the concepts and methods of classical physics.
 The second year will re-enforce the mathematical methods, while at the same time moving to the concepts of modern physics covering quantum mechanics, thermodynamics, advanced electro-magnetism and more.